 They are an excellent choice as Best VPN for Canada due to many reasons.
 One of the first is that they are based in Panama, which is also a good place to be for VPNs.
 Aside from that, NordVPN has a sterling reputation and is another VPN provider that has a huge number of servers in many countries.

-Their strict no-logging policy combines with 256-bit military grade encryption and great price plans to offer almost anyone a deal that is hard to resist.
+Their strict no-logging policy, 256-bit military-grade encryption, and great price plans combine well to offer almost anyone a deal that is hard to resist.

 Read our in-depth review on NordVPN to learn why it’s Bitcatcha’s #1 VPN!